News Corporation (NWSA) Shares Down Despite Recent Market Volatility

 NWSA’s Market Performance

-NWSA’s stock has seen a -6.08% decrease for the week, with a -16.42% drop in the past month and a -6.28% fall in the past quarter.
-The volatility ratio for the week is 2.29%, and the volatility levels for the past 30 days are at 2.64% for News Corporation The simple moving average for the last 20 days is -11.66% for NWSA stock, with a simple moving average of -1.63% for the last 200 days.
+The stock of News Corporation (NWSA) has seen a -1.39% decrease in the past week, with a -20.68% drop in the past month, and a -11.12% fall in the past quarter.
+The volatility ratio for the week is 2.01%, and the volatility levels for the past 30 days are at 2.53% for NWSA.
+The simple moving average for the last 20 days is -8.99% for NWSA stock, with a simple moving average of -2.29% for the last 200 days.

 Analysts’ Opinion of NWSA